hantsy/jakartaee11-sandbox/docs/jpa.md

 });
 ```

-Alternatively,  the `callInTransaction` execution block that returns a result.
+Alternatively,  the `callInTransaction` execution block returns a result.
 It is ideal for selection queries.

 ```java
 emf.callInTransaction(em -> em.createQuery("from Book", Book.class)